meltingscales/homeless-shelter-donation-pickup-coordinator/_notes/reflection.md

 It wasn't imagined with a specific educational goal in mind, or to teach people anything.
 However, that doesn't mean that it carries no message or bias.

+I created this app because of my personal opinions on homelessness and how society should handle welfare of citizens.
+I have very strong opinions on how people should be treated by the state, society they live in, or entity which governs them.

+The fact that homeless shelters exist or homelessness exists is a result of some sort of malfunction of the powers that be in respects to taking care of its citizens.
+Either through neglect, shifting blame, or willful blindness, people are on the streets.
+It is the U.S. government, and partially the long-standing culture of greed and indifference in the United States that helps cause this.

+In other words, I believe homeless shelters are attempting to do the job that the state has failed to do.
+This applies to poor people as well.
+They are a result of a dysfunction in the distribution of resources in our society.
+Homelessness does not need to exist, and neither does poverty.
+They are symptoms of a disease.

-It began as an idea that was wildly different from its current imagination: An application that would track the needs and locations of homeless people through a database and allow civilians to give them things they need to live, like food, clothing, toothpaste, etc.
+In happier news, this project began as an idea that was wildly different from its current imagination: An application that would track the needs and locations of homeless people through a database and allow civilians to give them things they need to live, like food, clothing, toothpaste, etc.

 This idea came from good intentions, but was too naive and put too much trust in its users to work.
 Many issues like abuse of features, homeless people not